MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications: Simulation Results

 \subsubsection{Environmental information}

 To enable an environment-aware FM, environmental information should be included in the dataset.
 In the constructed dataset, we provide three data formats for a specific scenario, namely the \textbf{original 3D environment, scene graph, and discretized scene graph}.
 Specifically, indoor 3D environments are modeled using Blender\footnote{https://www.blender.org/}, a popular tool for creating 3D indoor scenes.
 All scenes share the same overall dimensions, i.e. $10m \times 10m \times 3m$, where the materials of the floor and the wall are assumed to be concrete and brick, respectively.
 In the room, 0$\sim$3 internal marble walls and 0$\sim$2 marble cylinders are placed, whose length and distribution are randomized.
 In Fig.~\ref{pic_sionna}, we illustrate a typical 3D scene generated by Blender, where the indoor scenario includes two internal walls and a cylinder.
 Given the computational complexity and high dimensionality of direct 3D environment processing, we extract top-view representations from 3D scenes that preserve both structural layouts and channel characteristics of the scene, denoted as the scene graph.
-The scene graph representation is further discretized in matrix format $100 \times 100$, which is denoted as the discretized scene graph.
+The scene graph representation is further discretized in matrix format $100 \times 100$, which is denoted as the discretized scene graph\footnote{Since DL models typically require data of uniform dimensions, we employ uniformly sized scenes and scene graphs in this study.
+However, it is important to note that our proposed method is applicable to scenes of varying sizes.
+In such cases, top-view maps are converted into square pixel images of the same size without altering their spatial characteristics~\cite{10971878}.
+Specifically, maps of different physical extents are first padded to form square shapes, then rescaled into uniform-size pixel images.}.
 We assign explicit physical meanings to the matrix elements: 1 indicates obstacle locations while 0 represents open space areas.